Interim Policy on Funding

 The terms of the Final Settlement Agreement state that the LGBT Purge Fund is established to manage a fund, of not less than $15,000,000, that is intended to support “broad-based reconciliation and memorialization measures”.
 The LGBT Purge Fund is further mandated to “review and determine the allocation of funds for additional projects.”

 The LGBT Purge Fund has funds available for the purposes of distribution to individuals, organizations, charities, not-for-profit organizations or other entitles for projects or other initiatives that align with the mandate of the LGBT Purge Fund.
-The total amount of these funds may range between approximately $1 million and perhaps as much as $11 million.
-At the time of writing of this interim policy (May 2019), the amount available for distribution has not been precisely determined.
+The total amount of these funds may range is still being determined by the board of directors.

 Priority in the allocation of our funds must be given to the mandatory projects set-out in the Court approved settlement agreements.